-Travel insurance: To buy or not to buy?
-That is the question.
-And probably the most popular topic of conversation most travel advisors have on a daily basis.
+Travel insurance: Probably the most popular topic of conversation most travel advisors have on a daily basis.
 The short answer is: Yes, buy the insurance.

 Pamela Strauss-Goldman is Wedaways’ travel team leader.
 She shares the most common questions and explains exactly why you shouldn’t leave home without it!